-Curriculum Leaders: Jamie Andrews and Toni King
+Curriculum Leaders: Toni King

 At Oakridge Schools Federation we recognise the vital role that computing plays in our everyday lives.
 It is something that is constantly developing and improving across all areas of the world.
 We aim to teach computing through a number of different ways such as: problem solving, linking computing skills to real life, breaking down abstract concepts through ‘unplugged’ lessons and develop children’s resilience when dealing with larger tasks.
 We will develop and foster their enthusiasm to question the world in which we live to enable them to make suggestions in using the best programs for a given goal.

 The children constantly embrace ‘online safety’ through taught lessons and dealing with issues ‘in the moment’.
 We aim to work collaboratively with parents and carers as well as other agencies to ensure that our children are safe users of technology.

 Our children will be encouraged to:

 - Ask questions about computing and online safety

 - Make and learn from mistakes in a safe environment